RareCreation/Telegram-CE-bot/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the root directory and add your bot token:
+4. Create a `.env` file in the data folder and add your bot token:
    ```
    TOKEN=your-telegram-bot-token
    ```